nabeelmaklai/mona-e-lisa/README.md

 These objects will be seamlessly queried and rendered using React amd the ExpressJS framework, providing users with an immersive digital art viewing experience.

 ## Deployed version
+The deployed [version](https://monaelisa.surge.sh/) of the app has a landing page displaying all the art uploaded by other users. unregistered and not logged in users can still view the art, the comments and replies associated.

 ## :computer: Technologies Used